Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ---
 # Learning Amino Acid Properties via a Language Model for Protein Folding

-## AlphaFold2: 60-years long challenge solved
+## AlphaFold2: 60-years old challenge solved

 If you are a machine learning enthusiast like me, then you probably have heard about AlphaFold2.
 When DeepMind - the team behind AlphaFold2 - first published their work, it made headlines all around the globe.
 Deservedly so, since it